dMARLAN/DCS-Dynamic-Weather/README.md

 - Run your DCS Server
     - The DCS Mission invokes the application automatically.
-      - `weather-output.jar` is run first, and because `weather-update.jar` has not yet run, the first run will use the weather you manually set, and the Discord/Google Output will indicate the station is "UNKN"
+      - `weather-output.jar` is run first, and because `weather-update.jar` has not yet run, the first run will use the weather you manually set, and the Discord/Google Output will indicate the station is "UNKN".
       - This can be avoided by running `weather-update.jar` manually once.
         - TODO: I will probably fix this before the first public release.
     - Discord Webhook and Google Sheets set up is optional.